Infotainment: Well-known infotainers

 Infotainers are entertainers in infotainment media, such as news anchors or satirists who cross the line between journalism (quasi-journalism) and entertainment.
 Barbara Walters, was for many an iconic infotainer; she pioneered many techniques still used by infotainment media today.
 Other notable examples from U.S. media include Oprah Winfrey, Jon Stewart, Bill O’Reilly, Rachel Maddow, Alex Jones and Geraldo Rivera.

-When Geraldo Rivera became the host of his own news-oriented talk show on CNBC, others within the NBC organization voiced their protest, including Tom Brokaw who was reported to have threatened to quit.
+When Geraldo Rivera became the host of his own news-oriented talk show on CNBC, others within the NBC organization voiced their protest, including Tom Brokaw, who was reported to have threatened to quit.
 Rivera had a notorious history as a "sleaze reporter" and tabloid talk show host, on which he and others would review controversial and sensationalistic topical subject matter.

-Infotainment on social media
+On social media

 Infotainment is now able to reach an ever-growing audience through the widespread popularity and use of social media applications.
 In the case of social media websites such as Twitter and Facebook, which were originally created for the purpose of connecting, re-connecting and sharing personal thoughts and information with public, they have now provided a new medium for the spread of infotainment.
 The interactive nature of social media has also allowed for the consumers of infotainment to become producers, generating their own news and commentary, some of which is often used by journalists as material for stories.

 Impact

 The broadcast of important or interesting events was originally meant to inform society of local or international events for their own safety and awareness.
 However, local news broadcasters are more regularly covering local events in a way that provokes entertainment in viewers, with arresting footage, animated visuals, and rhetorical headlines that generate opinions.
 The media's ability to tell and sell stories allows them the ability to not only to document tragedy, but to misrepresent or exploit it.
 As is seen in the news (with stories of extreme obesity or unusual deformities) some forms of infotainment can commodify real people through their personal tragedies or scandals.